uhm-descartes/uhm-descartes.github.io/_pages/people/overview.md

 Our [advisory board](./advisory-board.md) provides oversight and guidance to the leadership team and helps ensure that our directions align with workforce needs and the best interests of our students.

-Our [gallery of NRT participants](http://descartes.manoa.hawaii.edu/nrt-portfolios/) highlights portfolios of our NRT community members:
+Our [gallery of NRT participants](http://descartes.manoa.hawaii.edu/nrt-portfolios/) highlights portfolios of our NRT community members.

 <!--
 <div class="container mt-4">
     <iframe src="https://descartes.manoa.hawaii.edu/nrt-portfolios/" style="width:100%; height:500px;" frameborder="0" allowfullscreen></iframe>